 Technology always improve with the demand of people.
-To help more people who have the request on downloading music files from Google Play Store on Android device, Coolmuster studio just released the Coolmuster Android Assistant (for all Windows versions) or Coolmuster Android Assistant for Mac, which is the most ideal Android data managing software to help Android users to transfer files between Android and computer, and allows you to download music from Google Play to Android phone/tablet for offline playing without the need of internet connection.
+To help more people who have the request to download music files from Google Play Store on an Android device, Coolmuster studio just released the Coolmuster Android Assistant (for Windows/Mac versions), which is the most ideal Android data managing software to help Android users to transfer files between Android and computer, and allows you to download music from Google Play to Android phone/tablet for offline playing without the need of internet connection.

 Additional Functions You Can Enjoy from The Google Play Music Downloader:

 2. Transfer music, videos, photos and more from computer to Android;